Baby Queen: 2022–2023: Heartstopper and Quarter Life Crisis

 The single "Wannabe" was released on 10 November 2021, accompanied by a music video on YouTube.
-The song is not yet attributed to an album or EP.

 Her next single, "Colours of You", was released on 22 April 2022.
-The track was used to promote the Netflix series Heartstopper, with a series of videos featuring the cast with Baby Queen were posted on the social media platform TikTok.
-Two additional singles from Latham's debut album have since been released.
+The track was used to promote the Netflix series Heartstopper, with a series of videos featuring the cast with Baby Queen posted on the social media platform TikTok.

+Two additional singles have since been released.
 "Nobody Really Cares" and "LAZY" were both previewed on social media, as well as being part of Latham's live shows.
+Her song "LAZY" was featured in the Growing Together Expansion Pack on the alternative radio station in The Sims 4, where Latham sang the song in simlish.